Everton FC Profile

 |Major Honours||First Division/Premier League (9), FA Cup (5), European Cup Winners' Cup (1)|

 Everton have fallen upon hard times in the last few decades.
 Having been nine-time champions of England, the club have not lifted any silverware since 1995; the longest barren streak in their history.

 Everton are a football club based in Liverpool, England, which plays in the Premier League.
 They are one of the most successful teams in English top-tier history, having been English champions on nine occasions.
-Only Manchester United, Liverpool and Arsenal have won more national titles.
+Only Manchester United, Liverpool and Arsenal have won more domestic titles.

 Everton are nicknamed The Toffees and their home colours are blue and white.
 They play their home matches at Goodison Park, a stadium with a capacity of just under 40,000.

 Everton FC were founded in 1878 and they were English champions for the first time as early as 1890/91, having been a founding member of the Football League in 1888.